Tal Simmons, Ph.D., D-A.B.F.A., Cert FA-I

 Prior to arriving at VCU in January 2015, she worked in the U.K. for 11 years, where she was the course Leader for the MSc Forensic Anthropology in the School of Forensic and Investigative Sciences at the University of Central Lancashire (2004-2014) and held the post of Reader in Forensic Anthropology and Archaeology.
 From 2003 to 2004, she was a senior lecturer at Bournemouth University, where she was also the course leader for the MSc Forensic and Biological Anthropology.
 Before moving to England, Simmons taught in the Anthropology Department of Western Michigan University for 12 years.
 Previously, she held a postdoctoral fellowship and lectureship in the Cell, Molecular and Structural Biology Department at Northwestern University Medical and Dental Schools.
 She has held various fellowships at the Hebrew University of Jerusalem in the Institute for Advanced Studies, The Department of Ecology, Evolution and Systematics, and in the Institute of Archaeology.

 provided independent expert testimony to the Inter-American Court on Human Rights concerning the massacres at El Mozote, El Salvador.
 She is a Diplomat of the American Board of Forensic Anthropology and is also accredited as a Certified Forensic Anthropologist I in the U.K. She is a Fellow of the Physical Anthropology section of the American Academy of Forensic Sciences (AAFS) and of the Royal Anthropological Institute.
-Her research focus is experimental forensic taphonomy and concerns the rate and pattern of decomposition as well as the analysis of trauma.
+Her research foci are experimental forensic taphonomy (rate and pattern of decomposition, terrestrial and aquatic

-Simmons, T. (2017) PMI estimation: an overview of techniques (Chapter 10) in Taphonomy of Human Remains: Forensic Analysis of the Dead and Depositional Environment (Eds) E.M.J.
+9. Simmons, T. (2017) PMI estimation: an overview of techniques (Chapter 10) in Taphonomy of Human Remains: Forensic Analysis of the Dead and Depositional Environment (Eds) E.M.J.
 Schotsmans, N. Márquez‐Grant & S. Forbes (editors), pp. 134-142.
 Chiceshter: John Wiley & Sons, Ltd.

-- Harrison, K. and Simmons, T. (2016) Forensic Archaeology and Anthropology.
+10. Harrison, K. and Simmons, T. (2016) Forensic Archaeology and Anthropology.
 In: From Crime Scene to Court, Ed.
 P.C.
 White.
 Chapter 7.
 Cambridge: Royal Society of Chemistry.

-- Moffatt, C, Simmons, T and Lynch-Aird, J (2016) An Improved Equation for TBS and ADD: Establishing a Reliable Postmortem Interval Framework for Casework and Experimental Studies.
+11. Moffatt, C, Simmons, T and Lynch-Aird, J (2016) An Improved Equation for TBS and ADD: Establishing a Reliable Postmortem Interval Framework for Casework and Experimental Studies.
 Journal of Forensic Sciences61(S1):S201-S207

-- Simmons, T, Goodburn, B and Singhrao, S. Decision Tree Analysis as a Supplementary Tool to Enhance Histomorphological Differentiation when Distinguishing Human from Non-human Cranial Bone in both Burnt and Unburnt States: A feasibility study.
+12. Simmons, T, Goodburn, B and Singhrao, S. Decision Tree Analysis as a Supplementary Tool to Enhance Histomorphological Differentiation when Distinguishing Human from Non-human Cranial Bone in both Burnt and Unburnt States: A feasibility study.
 Medicine, Science and the Law 2016, Vol. 56(1) 36–45

-- Reber, S and Simmons, T (2015) Interpreting Injury Mechanisms of Blunt Force Trauma from Butterfly Fracture Formation.
+13. Reber, S and Simmons, T (2015) Interpreting Injury Mechanisms of Blunt Force Trauma from Butterfly Fracture Formation.
 Journal of Forensic Sciences 60(6):1401-1411

-- Lynch-Aird, J, Moffatt, C and Simmons, T. (2015) Decomposition Rate and Pattern in Hanging Pigs.
+14. Lynch-Aird, J, Moffatt, C and Simmons, T. (2015) Decomposition Rate and Pattern in Hanging Pigs.
 Journal of Forensic Sciences Sep;60(5):1155-63

-- Card, A, Cross, P, Moffatt, C and Simmons, T. (2015) The Effect of Clothing on the Rate of Decomposition and Diptera Colonization on Sus scrofa Carcasses.
+15. Card, A, Cross, P, Moffatt, C and Simmons, T. (2015) The Effect of Clothing on the Rate of Decomposition and Diptera Colonization on Sus scrofa Carcasses.
 Journal of Forensic Sciences Jul;60(4):979-82.